 #7 Check out some filming locations

 For any movie buff such as myself, that Paris has been used as a backdrop for many a film likely needs no introduction.
 Between French productions and Holywood blockbusters, there’s no shortage of cinematic experiences filmed in the city and going in search of these places is easily one of the best activities while solo in Paris.

 Highlights of filming locations in Paris include a stroll along Cabal Saint Martin (where Hotel du Nord and Amelie were filmed) and the Saint Germain des Pres Neighbourhood (where much of a special episode of Gossip Girl in Paris was filmed).

 #9 Find the best sunset view in the city

-At the end of the day, when you’re wondering what to do alone in Paris when you’re feet are tired and your finger automatically hovers over the shutter button, there’s one final thing you need to do.
+And at the end of the day, when you’re wondering what to do alone in Paris when you’re feet are tired and your finger automatically hovers over the shutter button, there’s one final thing you need to do.
 And that is to see the sunset!
 Paris is a city which is located on many levels, and so there are plenty of vantage points from which to take advantage of the last of the day’s light.

 However, if you truly want to capture the best of Paris at sunset, then I recommend avoiding ascending the Eiffel Tower.
 Instead, head to the Arc de Triomphe, climb the spiralling steps to the top and enjoy one of the best views of the Eiffel Tower any viewpoint in Paris has to offer.
 Free to visit for under 26-year-old residents of the EU, this experience is well worth paying for even if you can’t get in for free!